-Walking is a fantastic exercise.
-It is beneficial to physical as well as mental health.
+Walking is fantastic exercise, and it is beneficial to physical and mental health.
 The mild Northern California climate is conducive to a year-round walking routine.
-Yuba City is home to several great walking and hiking trails, such as those within the Feather River Parkway and the Bobelaine Audobon Sanctuary.Pedestrian Accidents in Yuba City

-Unfortunately, California has a high number of pedestrian accident deaths each year, and Yuba City is not immune to such tragic incidents.
-According to the National Highway Traffic Safety Administration (NHTSA), 893 pedestrians were killed in California during 2018.
+Unfortunately, California has many pedestrian accident deaths yearly, and Yuba City is not immune to such tragic incidents.
+According to the National Highway Traffic Safety Administration (NHTSA), 893 pedestrians were killed in California in 2018.
 Across the country, the number of pedestrian deaths rose drastically the following year.
 In Yuba City in November 2020, a 69-year-old was walking in the early evening near Lincoln Road and Gilliland Drive when he was struck by a motorist and was killed.

 Trail walking is a safe alternative to walking city streets, but it is not always practical.
 Often we have to walk near traffic, which places us at a higher risk for pedestrian versus vehicle accidents.
 If you have been injured while walking near traffic, please do not wait to protect your legal rights.
 Promptly contact an experienced Yuba City pedestrian accident lawyer.

-Whether an intersection has a marked crosswalk or not, pedestrians have the right-of-way.
-California Vehicle Code Section 21950 states that drivers are required to yield the right-of-way to any pedestrian walking across the street at an intersection and approach pedestrians within marked or unmarked crosswalks with “all due care.”
+Whether an intersection has a marked crosswalk, pedestrians have the right of way.
+California Vehicle Code Section 21950 states that drivers must yield the right-of-way to any pedestrian walking across the street at an intersection and approaching pedestrians within marked or unmarked crosswalks with "all due care."
 Vehicle speed must be appropriately reduced, and all other reasonable actions to protect the safety of the pedestrian must be taken.

-Motorists also have an increased duty of care when driving in areas when children are present or expected.
-This includes school zones, near parks, and within residential areas.Common Physical Injuries Caused by Pedestrian Accidents
+Motorists also have an increased duty of care when driving in areas where children are present or expected.
+This includes school zones, near parks, and residential areas.Common Physical Injuries Caused by Pedestrian Accidents

 A pedestrian is at an obvious and extreme disadvantage when struck by a passenger vehicle.
-The weight of the vehicle coupled with the velocity at which it was traveling often results in fatal injuries.
+The vehicle's weight, coupled with its traveling velocity, often results in fatal injuries.
 When the pedestrian survives, the injuries are frequently of a catastrophic nature.
-Common injuries caused by blunt force trauma include:
+Common damages caused by blunt force trauma include: